wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/overhauls.md

 #### Installation:

 - Main File - Rebuild the Capital
-  - In the FOMOD check No Pony Express Boxes (& PAVE Patch if you use Power Armor Visual Enhancement) then click _Install_.
+  - In the FOMOD check No Pony Express Boxes then click _Install_.
 - Patch File - [Rebuild the Capital - A World of Pain for Fallout 3 Patch](https://www.nexusmods.com/newvegas/mods/77945)

 ### [ROOG](https://www.nexusmods.com/newvegas/mods/75599)